 Micros– Antioxidants are a great addition to support your post workout protein uptake and can be consumed within a reasonable amount of time post lift.
 Remember to always get over the RDA of potassium, iron, chromium and zinc -within reason- because of the serious strain placed on a lifters body these added vitamins and minerals are of grave importance to help the body adequately recover.

 And of course make sure to get your full requirement of calcium and magnesium.
-If you choose to supplement these minerals, I find its best to take them before bed to help you relax.
+If you choose to supplement these particular minerals, I find its best to take them just before bed to help you relax.

-And you’re done!
-Body is well fueled and ready for another run through the mill.
+The body is well fueled and ready for another run through the mill.
 For more in depth answers and discussion ask an experienced trainer with a nutrition background to help guide you along the way.